PLEASE READ THE FOLLOWING BEFORE DELVING INTO THE STORY!

 I'll be updating this story on Mondays.

-I'm not going to include stuff that'll break the story.
+I'm not going to include stuff that'll break the story/universe/setting.
+Especially not early on.
 (OP characters/skills)

 I have read the LN's up to 22 (so all of them currently).
-I check canon events and rules with individuals so I don't destroy Aneko's universe accidentally.
+I check canon events and rules with individuals so I don't accidentally destroy Aneko's universe.
 I also have this proofread by several individuals.
 Most notably Norinthemanwonder.

 This story will maintain a T rating despite the romance, violence, depression, self-worth, anxiety, fade-to-black scenes, and other issues/factors that will most certainly be involved.
 I'll try to remember to include a content warning up top if the topic covered is too severe.

 If you still find it a hassle to read through all this, you can also read this story on AO3.
-Due to how that site works, I can separate the arcs into different works but still label them as part of the same series, unlike with this site.
+Due to how that site works, I can separate the arcs into different works but still label them as part of the same series, unlike with this site (also why I've kept the fic together on this site, as I've found that some other authors have struggled with new readers not reading fics in order when separated).
 So instead of 1.5m+ words, you get 9+ different story arcs of various lengths.

 Besides, death is easy.
 I prefer my karmic retribution in torture, thank you very much.